 “E” is an intelligent girl, but because of a lack of instruction, she is reading three grade levels below her current grade level.
 Yet, she has a positive attitude and is very eager to learn.
 She soaks up everything we do, never gives up, and is rapidly progressing.

-“A,” her second grade sister, also has such an optimistic attitude.
-We see the scene depicted in the photo above every day as we walk down the stairs to go to the next building.
+“A,” her second-grade sister, also has such an optimistic attitude.
+Every day, as we walk down the stairs to go to the next building, we see the scene depicted in the photo that’s pictured at the top of this article.
 Without fail, each day during our first week, “A” would gasp and exclaim, “It is beautiful!
 I even see a river!”
 I chuckled to myself at the thought of a river in the desert.
 She was referring to the drain that looks like a little path.
 “A” found beauty in this scene and was grateful to be at our school, which is positioned in a serene setting next to a farm and in front of a beautiful mountain as the backdrop.

 Honestly, when I first saw the scenery outside my door, I did not respond with the same perspective as “A”.
 Looking at this view through her lens is quite a contrast from the inner-city school she used to attend.
 Her sister, “E”, is grateful to be in our school to have a chance to learn to read.
 “A” is always smiling and finds beauty in the simplest things, and none of these things cost money.